 Open until January 3, 2023.

-If you and the fam are looking for a restaurant in Brisbane to spend Christmas Day lunch this year, there are plenty of options.
+If you and the fam are looking for a restaurant in Brisbane to have lunch at this Christmas Day, there are plenty of options.
 Christmas lunch packages vary between venues, but here are some that we recommend for the occasion: The Inchcolm and The Lex for indulgent hotel meals, Riverland for dining on the river, Fosh for seafood Christmas boxes, and Royal Hotel Nundah for that traditional pub feel with a buffet.

 The December program for Moonlight Cinema is now out, and unsurprisingly, there’s heaps of Christmas classics to get you in the holiday spirit.

-Returning for another year, The Enchanted Garden will be on display and open to visitors in the lead-up to Christmas, from November 25 until December 21.
+Returning for another year, The Enchanted Garden will be on display and open to visitors at Roma Street Parkland in the lead-up to Christmas, from November 23 until December 20.